huo1m1w1/MSc-project/README.md

 An implementation of Deep Q-Network applied to foreign exchange trading.
 The model uses the difference of 5 and 10 days moving average of closing prices and normalised volumns to determine if the best action to take at a given time is to buy, sell or hold.

-As a result, the model is not very good at making decisions over the relatively resting market, but produces excellent performance in turmoil market.

 The model has been trained with GBP/USD data of 400 time steps and 300 episodes in January 2020,  and tested with the rest of year of 2020.
 ## data processing
 please check 'preparing_data' file